lukekivi/Distributed-Image-Processing/README.md

 ```

 ### Test 25 - Random
+Nodes won't inject any delay so time shold be low.
+Used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|